 ABCV – ABCV, the highly anticipated, all-vegetarian offset of ABC Kitchen, follows Jean-Georges Vongerichten’s formula for success: it has the incredible location near ABC Carpet & Home; the polished, modern decor is outstanding; and the food has Vongerichten’s inventive pizazz.
 ABCV demonstrates that breakfast can be just as exciting as dinner – we can’t stop thinking about the wild mushroom and poached eggs.

 Nur – Israeli-Moroccan chef Meir Adoni’s Middle Eastern restaurant, Nur, may just be our favorite restaurant opening of the year.
 Adoni is one of the most celebrated chefs in Israel and we were pleased to discover that the same should hold true here in New York.
-Every dish on the menu is thoughtful, unique, and executed perfectly.The breads alone make this restaurant a must-try (unsurprising since Adoni’s business partner is Gadi Peleg, the founder of Breads Bakery).
+Every dish on the menu is thoughtful, unique, and executed perfectly.The breads alone make this restaurant a must-try (unsurprising since Adoni’s business partner is Gadi Peleg, one of the founders of Breads Bakery).
 Other favorites here included the Date Doughnuts, Smoked Eggplant Carpaccio, and the Casablanca Chraime.

 Pig Bleecker – Pig Bleecker, appropriately situated on Bleecker St., merges fine dining with classic American BBQ – and it does it well.
 Dishes such as the Brisket Ravioli and Duck Lasagna are proof that this outpost from those behind Pig Beach, hence the other half of the name, can do so much more than just BBQ.
 Not to mention, their burger is one of our favorites this year.